Divine-Star-Software/DivineVoxelEngine/README.md

 - Main Thread
   - Renders everything using Babylon.Js.
-- World Thread ]
+- World Worker Thread
   - Holds the world data, voxel data, and does the logic for lighting and so on.
   - All voxels, voxels pallets, and textures must be registered in this thread.
-- Builder Thread
+- Builder Worker Thread
   - Holds the voxel shape data.
 All custom shapes must be registered in this thread.
   - Given a template from the world thread it will generate a chunk mesh data and then send it to the main thread.